tnynyn/aws-ebsSnapshotManager/README.md

 Each volume needs two tags for it to be setup for automatic snapshot handling:
 - Add tag "Backup" with value "Yes" (case-sensitive) to the volume(s) that needs to be snapshotted
 - Add tag "Retention" with number of days to keep (default is 30 days) to volume(s)
-- Create TWO Cloudwatch>Events>Rule to trigger these events, make sure run these functions in the following order:
+- Create TWO Cloudwatch>Events>Rule to trigger/schedule these events, make sure run these functions in the following order:
   1. ebsSnapshotManager.py  = Run this FIRST, once per day.
 It will create snapshots in source_region, mark snapshots to be copied to DR, and deletes snapshots based on retention period (both regions)
   2. ebsSnapshotManagerDR.py  = Run this SECOND.
 It will copy marked snapshots to DR (copy_region) and unmarks those snapshots copied so it wont be copied again.
 Schedule another trigger if there are more than 5 snapshots to be copied to the DR region, see note below.

+## Usage NO DR region
+Each volume needs two tags for it to be setup for automatic snapshot handling:
+- Add tag "Backup" with value "Yes" (case-sensitive) to the volume(s) that needs to be snapshotted
+- Add tag "Retention" with number of days to keep (default is 30 days) to volume(s)
+- Create a Cloudwatch>Events>Rule to trigger/schedule the event

 Note: AWS has a limitation of five concurrent CopySnapshot operations to the DR region. ebsSnapshotManagerDR.py will stop if there are five operations in progess.
 You can set it to run again on a schedule until all snapshots are copied over

+Note 2:  Be sure to use PYTHON 2.7 RUNTIME as it'll error out with on 3.6+